MicrosoftDocs/power-automate-docs/articles/guidance/planning/authentication-security.md

 This is the authentication for any automation that you use with Microsoft services.
-When the automation is run, it runs on behalf of the user who's running the automation and not the user who set up the automation originally.<!--note from editor: Suggested.-->
+When the automation is run, it runs on behalf of the user who's running the automation and not the user who set up the automation originally.

 ![Azure AD sign-in screen](media/azure-ad-login.png "Azure AD sign-in screen")

 ## Authentication by using a username and password

-This type of authentication is used for systems and services that have an independent system other than what's used with Microsoft 365<!--note from editor: Edit okay?--> and Azure Active Directory (Azure AD), with a separate username and password.
-Sign-ins for systems such as Google, Facebook, and Twitter all have their own methods for authentication<!--note from editor: Edit okay?
-I'm not too keen on calling Google, Facebook, and Twitter "systems," but I suppose it's all right here.-->.
+This type of authentication is used for systems and services that have an independent system other than what's used with Microsoft 365 and Azure Active Directory (Azure AD), with a separate username and password.
+Sign-ins for services such as Google, Facebook, and Twitter all have their own methods for authentication<!--note from editor: Edit okay?
+I'm not too keen on calling Google, Facebook, and Twitter "systems," but I suppose it's all right here.--><!--tayoshi: Changed to service as it is a "Social Media Service"-->.
 Some enterprise systems provide
 [single sign-on (SSO)](https://docs.microsoft.com/azure/active-directory/manage-apps/what-is-single-sign-on).

 ![Browser sign-in pop-up window](media/browser-login.png "Browser sign-in popup window")